KaustubhRai/KaustubhRai.github.io/content/posts/second_article.md

 * [_Women Hackers_](https://www.womenhackerz.com/)
 * [_CTF Circle_](https://twitter.com/CTF_Circle)

- If there’s anybody interested in teaming up ou can try Slack/Discord for local security meet-up groups.
+ If there’s anybody interested in teaming up you can try Slack/Discord for local security meet-up groups.
 The same goes for university groups if you’re a student, as there are often other people looking for teammates.

 ### Where to find CTFs?